 While responsive web design is nothing new, it has recently gained prominence with practical UX design and mobile-ready sites.
+Web design trends may change all the time, but the right ones can help boost conversions on your site.

 You don’t need a crystal ball to know that responsive web design is only going to continue to grow.
 It will be a must for every brand soon enough.